You know you want to watch it

 - Chuck seems to tend towards this, with many tropes played straight, though often for laughs.
 It's predictable, but humorously so (often dialed Up to Eleven).
 Someone sets a trip wire to stop Thanksgiving thieves at the Buy More?
 A bad guy will trip over it before the end of the episode.

 - Community.
 Abed is a troper.
 He invokes tropes, finding the worlds of TV and movies much more interesting.
 Even beyond Abed, the show has happily thrown itself into parodies and homages to practically every genre of fiction (and non-fiction) on the planet.
+Never mind that they use this very wiki for research!

 - Danger 5 essentially takes every 60s TV, action or pulp fiction cliche it can get its hands on, and plays it dead straight, parodies it, or makes it as absurdly over-the-top as possible.